Liberia: LFA Embarks On Football History Project

-A release from the local football house says the project will also examine how, when and where the LFA was established, various administrations and their major achievements or memorable events.
+It will also examined how, when and where the LFA was established, various administrations and their major achievements or memorable events.

-The formation of the national team(s) and an examination of various decades: 1950s, 60s, 70s, 80s, 90s, 2000s and etc, will also be discussed as well as national coaches, major achievements and top players by decades," the release says.
+The formation of the national team(s) and an examination of its into various decades: 1950s, 60s, 70s, 80s, 90s, 2000s and etc, will also be discussed as well as national coaches, major achievements and top players by decades.

 The national leagues, the early exodus of Liberians to foreign leagues, the role of football in maintaining peace and unraveling the myth surrounding legendary football Wannibo Toe will also be told in a book to be released at the end of the project.